karkiayush/WhatsApp_Frontend_Mobile_Version/README.md

 # WhatsApp_Frontend_Mobile_Version
-This repo contains the src code  of the whatsapp mobile app frontend
+This repo contains the src code  of the whatsapp mobile app frontend made using Flutter and Dart